MainulDip/EverydayReactJS/Redux-Note.md

 ```

 ### Actions with `type` and `payload` + Action Creators:
-An action is a plain JavaScript object that has a `type` field (and optional `payload` field for additional info about the `type` event).
+An action is a plain JavaScript object that has a `type` field (and optional `payload` field for additional info about the `type` event)...

 the type field's signature is `"domain/eventName"` where `domain` is the feature or category that this action belongs to, and the `eventName` is the specific thing that happened.